ShadmaN1028/snydEX-s_Slave/PRIVACY.md

-# Privacy Policy for DeleteSlave Bot
+# Privacy Policy for snydEX's Slave Bot

 Your privacy is important to us.
-This Privacy Policy explains how the DeleteSlave Discord Bot ("Bot") collects and uses information.
+This Privacy Policy explains how the snydEX's Slave Discord Bot ("Bot") collects and uses information.

 ## What We Collect